How Long Can Cats Go Without Food and Water: Reasons Why Your Cat May Stop Eating

 • Panting: Cats don’t usually pant like dogs, so if your cat is panting, it could be a sign of heat exhaustion or dehydration.

 If your cat hasn’t drunk water in 24 hours and is showing signs of dehydration, it’s time to act.
-Offer different types of water, like filtered or bottled, or provide a water fountain to encourage drinking.
+Offer different types of water, like filtered or bottled, or provide a Cat Water fountain to encourage drinking.

 If they’re still not drinking, it’s crucial to take them to the vet as soon as possible.
 Dehydration can become serious quickly, and immediate veterinary care may be needed to rehydrate your cat and find the underlying cause.